TheCodingE-Baby/Graphics-Lab/README.md

-#This is the Graphics individual assignment package.
+This is the Graphics individual assignment package by
-By:
-Name: Eyob Fikre Enquoselassie
+Name: Eyob Fikre Enquoselassie,
  I.D.
-No.: UGR/9963/15
+No.: UGR/9963/15,
  Section: 2